 Vertical webs at 90 degrees to the Primary Reactor Vessel and Secondary Reactor Vessel span the annulus between Primary Reactor Vessel and Secondary Reactor Vessel.
-These webs are integrated with the cylindrical divider plate to form the primary grid.
-The primary grid provides support to primary reactor vessel under seismic conditions.
+These provide support to primary reactor vessel under seismic conditions.
 Similar support grids are located between the Reactor Barrel and the Primary Reactor Vessel and between the Secondary Reactor Vessel and the External Reactor Support Structure.